-Equity (ideally with some blending to reduce perceived risk) is clearly the most fit-for-purpose for Foak funding.
+Equity, as a risk-taking capital instrument, is clearly the most fit-for-purpose for FoaK funding.
 It aligns incentives and long-term risk and reward between the capital provider and the startup but requires a specialised approach to the market and to the scaling of climate technologies.